 Within two months, we heard from more than 10,000 Oregonians, from all walks of life and from every county in the state.
-Next, we will share our findings and then together, develop a vision and plan that can deliver what Oregonians want.
+We shared our findings with all participants, Oregon legislators, the Governor and anyone who can play a part in closing the gap between the schools we have now, and what we want.

 The aspirational nature of the name is intentional.
 You’ll note that Oregon Rising is more about dreams, and less about practicalities such as funding.
 The decision to largely remove the funding element from the equation wasn’t out of naiveté or because it’s not a real challenge.
 But we find that as soon as the conversation turns to money, aspirations are tempered.
 Oregon Rising wants to know not just what schools could be, but what you think they should be.